 The Group determines an impairment loss whenever the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount has been determined based on value in use.
 The fair value less costs to sell calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a discounted cash flow model.
 The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset base of the cash-generating unit being tested.
-The recoverable amount is most sensitive to the discount rate used for the used for the used for the asset.
+The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.

 f.
-Determination of the fair value of intangible assets and property, plant and equipment acquired in a business combination
+Determination of the fair value of intangible assets and property, plant and equipment acquired in a business combination estimate includes long-term growth rate and terminal growth rate applied to future cash flows beyond the projection period.